 The mass standard is the kilogram since 1889.
 It has been defined as the mass of platinum-iridium (Pt-Ir) cylinder that is stored in an airtight jar at International Bureau of Weights and Measures in Sevres, France.
+This is the international prototype 1 kg.
 Pt-Ir was chosen for this standard because it is highly resistant to chemical attack and its mass will not change for an extremely long time.